 Most people who misuse opioids to get high prefer drugs that act quickly, such as oxycodone.
 Getting high on methadone is different from getting high off of other opioids.
 Methadone doesn’t cause the “rush” that other opioids cause.

 It’s possible for individuals to become addicted to methadone.
 Some individuals with opioid use disorders seek methadone from a doctor only when they’re unable to find an illicit opioid, such as heroin.
-When methadone is taken irregularly and the person isn’t committed to a comprehensive treatment plan, recovery from opioid addiction is unlikely.
+When methadone is taken irregularly and the person isn’t committed to a comprehensive substance abuse treatment plan, recovery from opioid addiction is unlikely.

 Methadone must be taken as prescribed by a doctor to be effective.
 Some people plan on temporarily taking methadone to avoid withdrawal.
 Once they take the medication, they may realize the drug can help them recover from addiction.
 With long-term methadone treatment and therapy, people can slowly taper off of opioids and return to regular life.

 Most people who are addicted to opioids continue to take the drugs because they fear the withdrawal symptoms caused by dependency.
 Opioid withdrawal lasts for several days and can cause intense sweating, nausea, diarrhea, muscle aches and insomnia.

 To overcome dependency, individuals have to stop taking opioids.
 The quickest way to overcome withdrawal is to quit cold turkey.
 However, quitting cold turkey is risky and can cause a number of health complications.
 Withdrawal is so intense that very few people successfully quit opioids cold turkey.

 Recovery from opioid addiction is more realistic when individuals slowly decrease the amount of opioids that they take.
 Methadone maintenance therapy replaces heroin or prescription opioids with methadone.
 The medication is less prone to abuse and lasts longer than other prescription opioids, which usually last for between four and 12 hours.